Tyler Seguin: Dallas Stars (2013–present)

+After playing 19 of the first 24 games of the 2024–25 season and recording nine goals and 11 assists for 20 points, it was announced on December 4, 2024, that Seguin would undergo hip surgery to repair a femoral acetabular infringement and labrum, taking him out of the Stars line-up for four-to-six months.
+Seguin returned to the Stars lineup on April 16, 2025, against the Nashville Predators, after not playing in a game since December 1, 2024.
+Seguin started the game, and 16 seconds into his return, he assisted on a goal by Mason Marchment to give the Stars an early 1-0 lead.

+On October 30, 2025, Seguin played his 1,000th NHL game.

 International play

 Seguin's first international ice hockey tournament appearance was at the 2009 World U-17 Hockey Challenge, representing Canada Ontario.
 Seguin led the tournament with eight assists, and scored the first goal in Canada Ontario's 5–1 gold medal victory over Canada Pacific.
 That May, he received an invitation to the Canada U18 selection camp.

 Seguin competed for Canada at the 2009 Ivan Hlinka Memorial Tournament in the Czech Republic, where he led the team in scoring with ten points in four games as Canada won the gold medal.
 He then attended Hockey Canada's selection camp for the 2010 World Junior Ice Hockey Championships in December 2009, but did not make the team.
 Previously, he won gold with Team Ontario in the 2009 World U-17 Hockey Challenge in Port Alberni, British Columbia, and finished second in tournament scoring with 11 points in six games.
 Seguin attended Canada's World Junior selection camp in Regina, Saskatchewan, for the World Junior Championships, the under-20 level, but again failed to make the team.
 In 2015, he was a member of Canada's gold medal-winning team at the World Hockey Championships.